Dynamic Decision Frequency with Continuous Options: Method

 \section{Method}

 Our framework, Continuous-Time Continuous-Options (CTCO), comprises a policy $\pi$, and a set of options encoded as a parametric model $\Omegavec(\omegavec)$.
-The policy $\pi$ selects options with variable durations and decides which option to execute only after the termination of the current option, allowing in this way, the system to determine the decision frequency dynamically.
-However, different option durations can determine the same effect on the environment (e.g., an option that outputs action $\action=1$ for $3$ seconds is equivalent to three options that output action $\action=1$ for one second each).
+The policy $\pi$ selects options with variable durations and decides which option to execute only after the termination of the current option, allowing the system to dynamically determine the decision frequency.
+However, different option durations may have the same effect on the environment (e.g., an option that outputs action $\action=1$ for $3$ seconds is equivalent to three options that output action $\action=1$ for one second each).
 Since longer durations are preferable for the learner in case of ambiguity ( it requires less number of \textsl{decisions}), we introduced a regularization factor that favors longer durations.
 We implemented the update rule of our framework by taking inspiration from soft actor-critic (SAC) algorithm, a state-of-the-art policy gradient method that includes entropy regularization to achieve efficient exploration \cite{haarnoja_soft_2018}.